AbhijithS001/amfoss-tasks/introspection/README.md

  I like to participate in various contest contested by AmFOSS and also other contests and try my maximum to win it for the club.
 I am also ready to help others in learning coding.

  d.
 Do you have any feedback on the selection process?
- Yes, I have a feedback on the selection process
+ Yes, I have a feedback on the selection process.
+I am a student with bio background and I could only solve 2 tasks from my knowledge.
+I tried to solve other tasks but I couldn't.
+At the same time, I am learning new things in coding.
+So please take this into consideration for the selection process.
+Thank you.